Hans Ledwinka: Early life

 Ledwinka was born in Klosterneuburg (Lower Austria), near Vienna, then part of the Austro-Hungarian Empire.
 Ledwinka's father hailed from Brtnice (Pirnitz), a Czech town near Jihlava (Iglau) that historically had a large German-speaking population.
-His mother was from :de:Dobersberg, an Austrian village about 59 km away near the Czech border.
+His mother was from Dobersberg, an Austrian village about 59 km away near the Czech border.

 He began his career as a mechanic and later pursued further studies in Vienna.
 As a young man, he worked for Nesselsdorfer-Wagenbau in Kopřivnice, then known as Nesselsdorf, in the Sudetenland, the border area of Czech Silesia with a large ethnic German population.
 The company later became Tatra.

 He initially worked in the construction of railroad cars and was later involved in the production of the first passenger cars made by this firm.
 Among others, he designed the 5.3-litre, six-cylinder Type U motor car.
 In May 1916, during World War I, he accepted directorship at Steyr near Linz, initially commuting between Nesselsdorf and Steyr before moving there permanently in 1917.